 flowing more freely, which will help empty the breasts and therefore

-due to the picture that society has created about “touching yourself”.
+due to the image that society has created about “touching yourself”.
 Your

 breasts do not get exercise or stimulation and as a result, you will

-have a fluid build up, which could lead to breast problems.
+have a fluid build up which can lead to breast problems.

 breast enlargement and enhancement: